-Should a fire break out in the home, have an emergency evacuation plan for the family to follow and have a designated meeting place for all family members.
+Should a fire break out in the home, use your family escape plan and have a designated meeting place for all family members.
 Once everyone is outside the burning home, call 911 and DO NOT RE-ENTER THE HOUSE UNDER ANY CIRCUMSTANCES!!!
-(A chart for planning a family escape plan is available on the Mississippi State Fire Marshal webpage.)